 If hotels are more your style, you’ll have to venture into the bigger metropolis of Hamilton.
 I recommend staying at the Homewood Suites in Hamilton.
 This hotel has fantastic reviews from its guests, and it’s in a really trendy area.
 Every room also has a kitchenette, a pool, free Wi-Fi, and complimentary breakfast.
 You’ll feel right at home here!
 Book your stay at the Homewood Suites or read more reviews from fellow travelers.

 You can also compare all stays in Dundas and the Hamilton area on one convenient map.
-This map shows hotels and Airbnb accommodations so you can compare prices and locations.
+This map shows hotels and vacation rentals so you can compare prices and locations.

 Frequently Asked Questions About Dundas